patrickcrouch/shuffled-custom-card-decks/README.md

 - Make each selection in deck selection have a card back image?
 - Move modal delete confirmation to pop up smaller and closer to box
 - Is distribution of suits really necessary?
-- No longer need eg. 52/52, this was related to progression through deck.
-Might be good to leave total card count.